gregvers/functions-samples/fn-objectstorage-list-object-python/README.md

-# Using Resource Principals to Access Object Storage with the OCI Python SDK
+# Function to list objects in a bucket from Object Storage with the OCI Python SDK

   This function uses the OCI Python SDK to create a Resource Principals Signer to authenticate a function call to OCI's Object Storage.